lorenzogerini/tftp/README.md

 # Trivial File Transfer Protocol (TFTP)

-This is a simple implementation of the Trivial File Transfer Protocol (TFTP) in C, as described in [RFC1350](https://www.rfc-editor.org/rfc/rfc1350), for both client and server sides.
+This is a simple implementation of the Trivial File Transfer Protocol (TFTP) in C, as described in [RFC1350](https://www.rfc-editor.org/rfc/rfc1350).

 With respect to the original TFTP, the following assumptions are made